Your Child's Mouth|

 Clean your baby's teeth and gums with a damp cloth or a soft toothbrush after each feeding.

-- Take your baby to the dentist as soon as the first tooth comes in.
+- Take your baby to the dentist as soon as the first tooth comes in, or no later than the first birthday.

 Teach your baby to drink from a cup by his or her first birthday.

 Make sure your baby is getting the right amount of fluoride.
-If your drinking water does not contain fluoride, ask your doctor or dentist about fluoride supplements.
+If your drinking water does not contain fluoride and your child has a high risk of cavities, ask your doctor or dentist about fluoride supplements.

-Most often, the first permanent teeth to come in are the lower front four teeth.
+Most often, the first permanent teeth to come in are the two lower middle teeth (central incisors).
 However, some children get their first permanent molars (sometimes called the 6-year molars) first.

 The 6-year molars come in behind the primary teeth.
 They do not replace primary teeth.
 Around age 11 or 12, the second permanent molars (also called 12-year molars) come in behind the 6-year molars.